 Our team utilizes the brand and guidelines set forth by University Communications and Marketing and it is expected that all other entities across campus adhere to this practice.
 According to UCM’s website, “Adhering to the OHIO brand is essential to maintaining consistency as we communicate with all of our various audiences.
 A consistent message is critical in establishing a powerful brand.
 Deviation from branding guidelines may create confusion and dilute the brand identity of the University.”

 To learn about the OHIO brand, please visit UCM’s brand page.

 All division collateral must include the Division of Student Affairs logo.
 This logo must have a clear zone from any other content on the piece equal to the width of the “I” in OHIO in the logo type.
 Use of the University seal, Attack Cat or paw print is strictly prohibited unless special permission from UCM is obtained.
 Additional logo information can be found on UCM’s Ohio Brand logo page.

 Ohio University’s font library contains three fonts that represent the brand and feeling they want to portray to the audience.
-The official university fonts are EB Garamond and Barlow.
-The secondary font that’s available is Zilla Slab.
+OHIO's primary brand identity font is P22 Mackinac and should be used on most executions.
+Termina and Proxima Nova are also available for specific use cases.
 To learn more about OHIO’s fonts visit UCM’s OHIO brand typography page.

 Please only download these Ohio University brand approved fonts through OIT, as Ohio University uses a special version of Barlow.

 Ohio University’s color palette includes the official university colors, which are Cutler Green and Cupola White.
 It also designates a variety of colors in their accent color palette.
-To learn more about the color palette and to view the colors, visit their brand color guide.
+To learn more about the color palette and to view the colors, visit the brand color guide.

 To use the University colors in Microsoft programs use the following instructions: